 - Neuse River Greenway Trail: No greenway project in Raleigh has transformed bicycling as much as the 27.5- mile Neuse River Greenway Trail.
 You’ll enjoy river views as you cruise over wetlands and past a massive sunflower field.
 The trail features several suspension bridges as the trail crosses from one side of the Neuse to the other.
 You can connect from downtown Raleigh to the Neuse via the Crabtree Creek Trail or the Walnut Creek Trail.
 The Neuse River Greenway is family friendly and has several small parks and a soccer center along the way.
 The greenway is also one segment of the Mountains-to-Sea Trail, a long distance route that spans North Carolina from the Great Smoky Mountains to the Outer Banks.

-- Oak City Cycling Project: Raleigh has great bike shops, including two -- CycleLogic and Flythe Cyclery – that have been operating for decades.
+- Oak City Cycling Project: Raleigh has great bike shops.
 Oak City is one of the newer shops, and we like it for its stated mission of “increasing bicycle ridership through sales, service, outreach, and community.”
 The shop is owned and operated by several young partners who practice what they preach by leading rides, hosting charity and community events and helping out newcomers who want to get active in the local cycling scene.
 You can rent stand time to do bike repairs or rent a bike to tool around downtown.
 OCCP also organizes the Neuse Deuce, a 200K ride that uses the Neuse River Greenway Trail.
 Finish the 200K and you’ll earn a free patch.

 - Dorothea Dix Park: Dorothea Dix is a 306-acre property just on the outskirts of downtown Raleigh.
 For more than a century it was the home of a state mental health hospital.
 Raleigh formally bought the property from the state in 2015 with the goal of creating a world-class destination park.
 Think New York’s Central Park and you’ll have some idea of what could be coming.
 In the meantime, the property is a bike rider’s delight.
 You’ll find quiet, oak-lined roads, stunning views of the Raleigh skyline, a large field where hobbyists fly model planes and a nearby entrance to the state Farmer’s Market, a perfect stop for lunch or local snacks.